Saturday, December 25, 2021

 in fact, outside of time,

-before you take shape,
+before you take shape

-all the possibles manifest.
+all possibles manifest.

-so when you go out, or come in,
+so when you go out

 through that blinding door,

-there is, on the other side,
+there is, on the obverse,

 so they say, a mirror

-of your own making;
+of your own making,

-and it bends to infinity,
+one that bends to infinity,

-such is the claim,
+such is their claim, anyway,

-where you tend to walk.
+no matter where you tend

 =================